alphagov/forms/ADR/ADR013-use-paper-trail-gem-for-auditing-and-record-backups.md

 ### Positives

 - We can identify exactly what has changed and when it was changed.
-- We can restore from a specific version of Form/Page
+- We can restore from a specific version of Form/Page.
+This can be done through migration or Rails console, as a team we also discussed the option of building an endpoint/UI which super admins may have access to to do these sort of tasks.
 - PaperTrail adds call back into all the crud actions create/update/delete so its easy to track those events
 - PaperTrail also accepts custom events an can be manually triggered
 - It's really easy to tell PaperTrail to track a model by including `has :papertrail` to the model that you would like to